openregister/specification/content/curie-datatype.md

 example:/qux
 ```

-And the following is invalid:
+And the following are invalid:

 ```
 :GB